rayendito/rayendito/README.md

 ## stuff i'm working on
 - writing neuralnet architectures in pytorch
-- making (trying to make time for, lol) my own operating system
+- making (trying to make time for, lol) an operating system

 ## current reads (happy to have discussions about)
 - convex optimization